26 Funny Names for Groups of Animals That Are Totally Real

 panudda wongsom/Shutterstock

-A Troubling of Goldfish
+A troubling of goldfish

 How to remember: Upon learning his species had an average attention span of eight seconds, the troubled goldfish returned to his troubling of goldfish, only to forget what he was troubled about.
-Don’t miss these 11 animals with silly (but totally real) names.

 Giraffe Family